Does Sherry Go Bad?

-Sherry, a **bold wine** made from various grapes, is **enjoyed all year round** and not just at Christmas.
+Sherry, an enchanting wine made from various grapes, can be enjoyed all year round, not just in the festive season.

 The Spanish have been making this type of wine since the 15th century, but it was during the 19th century that sherry really took off as an export product.